devslovecoffee/editor-ai/README.md

 ## Contributing

-Feel free to submit issues or pull requests.
-No special rules for now.
+🚀 We welcome contributions!

+- Report issues or suggest features via GitHub Issues.
+- Fork the repo and submit a Pull Request.
+- Star ⭐ the repository if you find it useful!

+Coming Soon: CONTRIBUTING.md file with setup instructions.

 ## Acknowledgements

-The current edit rules are based on this great article by [Eva Parish](https://evaparish.com/blog/how-i-edit).
+The current editing rules are inspired by [Eva Parish's guide](https://evaparish.com/blog/how-i-edit), a fantastic resource on writing improvement.

 ## License